reeried/gis/HOSTINGER_PRODUCTION_FIX.md

 **Fix:** Server now listens on `0.0.0.0` to accept connections from any network interface.

+### 3. ✅ 403 Forbidden Error on /api/files/
+**Problem:** Getting 403 Forbidden error when accessing `/api/files/` (with trailing slash).
+This was caused by web server (Apache/nginx) blocking directory access before the request reached Node.js.

+**Fix:**
+- Added explicit route handler for `/api/files/` (with trailing slash) in `server/index.js`
+- Created `.htaccess` file to allow API routes to pass through to Node.js
+- Improved error handling in `fileStorage.js` to provide better error messages

 ## Deployment Checklist for Hostinger

 ### Step 1: Rebuild the Application